Top 5 vice presidential debate moments between Pence, Harris

 1. Coronavirus dustup

-Harris opened the debate with aggressive broadsides against the Trump administration's handling of the pandemic, attacking its coronavirus response directly to the head of the coronavirus task force.
+Harris opened the debate with aggressive broadsides against the Trump administration's handling of the pandemic, taking her attack on its coronavirus response directly to the head of the White House Coronavirus Task Force.

 "The American people have witnessed what is the greatest failure of any presidential administration in the history of our country," Harris said.